maxcrees/tbl.typ/README.typ

 - #link(<options>)[Region options] must be specified using a "show-everything" rule; they cannot be provided within the `raw` block itself.

+- The `nospaces` option is always in effect and cannot be disabled.

 - The #link-label(`tab`) option may be a multi-character string.